Why should I quit smoking?

 - You’ll be free from the mess, smell and burns in clothing.

-- You’ll increase your chances of living longer and have less chance of heart disease, stroke, lung disease and cancer.
+- You’ll increase your chances of living longer and reduce your risk of heart disease and stroke.

 Do you have questions or comments for the doctor or nurse?